18-WHEELER ACCIDENTS: WHAT YOU NEED TO KNOW

 What to Do at the Time of the Accident

 It is easy to be caught up in the excitement and emotions right after the accident, but maintaining a cool head will prevent unnecessary complications.
 Do not admit fault to the other drivers involved nor to the insurance representatives.
-Exchange information as required in the state, such as name, address, vehicle registration and driver’s licenses; if the other party is not cooperating, keep your distance and wait for law enforcement to arrive.
+Exchange information as required in the state, such as name, address, vehicle registration and driver’s licenses.
+If the other party is not cooperating, keep your distance and wait for law enforcement to arrive.

 What to Do after the Accident

-Documenting is an important task after an accident, even if your case does not end up in trial.
+It should go without saying, but documenting your accident will help down the road, even if your case does not end up in trial.
 Keep track of and have your own copies of the following information related to the accident:

 - Police report

 - Vehicle repairs